 Broken down per Member State, 60% or more of the claims are settled:

-- Through alternative dispute resolution mechanisms, such as arbitration, mediation, negotiation, conciliation or other mechanisms provided for by national legislation (in BG, EL, LT);
+- Through alternative dispute resolution mechanisms, such as arbitration, mediation, negotiation, conciliation or other mechanisms provided for by national legislation in Bulgaria, Greece, Lithuania;

-- Through settlement with the insurer (in SI).”
+- Through settlement with the insurer, in Slovenia.

 Final Report on Evaluation of Council Directive 85/374/EEC on the approximation of laws, regulations and administrative provisions of the Member States concerning liability for defective products, published on 05.07.2018, p.18

 The following table shows the development by number of claims per year from the year 2000 to 2016, adjusted per new Member State entries.

-Besides, further legal frameworks demonstrate the EU's permanent interest in product safety.
-The responsibilities of economic operators are addressed e.g. by the precautionary principle, the General Product Safety Directive, the Product Safety and Market Surveillance Package.
+Other legal initiatives demonstrate the EU's strategic, permanent interest in product safety.
+The responsibilities of economic operators are also notably addressed by the precautionary principle, the General Product Safety Directive, the Product Safety and Market Surveillance Package.